Tens of billions in rent relief is bogged down

 The program in Texas is covering unpaid rent and utilities going as far back as March 13, 2020, and can pay for up to two months of future rent and utilities.
 The relief for Texas renters caps out at $4,600 per month.

-But as snags hold up rental assistance in many parts of the country, things are looking bleaker for people who rent.
+But as snags continue to hold up rental assistance in some parts of the country, things have gotten bleaker for people who rent.
+After the Biden administration extended a national eviction moratorium to Oct.
+3, the U.S. Supreme Court threw out the ban because Congress hadn't authorized it.

-Anyone evicted from their properties in the coming months could have much more difficulty finding an affordable place to go, because rents are soaring.
+Anyone evicted in the coming months could have much more difficulty finding an affordable place to go, because rents are soaring.

 - Eliminate debt.
 If your budget is stretched to the limit every month because of multiple high-interest debts, consider rolling them all into a single, lower-interest debt consolidation loan.
 You’ll pay less in interest and potentially wipe out your debt sooner.